Nicolas Berggruen: Art

 Berggruen's father was an influential art dealer and collector who left a legacy of donations to various museums.
 His youngest brother, Olivier Berggruen, is an art historian and curator.
-An avid collector in the early ’80s and ’90s, while living in NYC, Berggruen began collecting Warhol and Basquiat.
-In his approach to collecting, Berggruen stated: “Collecting should be guided by your eye, your tastes.
-It's an intellectual pursuit.”
+An avid collector in the early 1980s and 1990s, while living in NYC, Berggruen began collecting Andy Warhol and Jean-Michel Basquiat.
+In his approach to collecting, Berggruen stated: "Collecting should be guided by your eye, your tastes.
+It's an intellectual pursuit."

 Berggruen is the head of the Board of the Berggruen Museum in Berlin.
 He is a member of the Los Angeles County Museum (LACMA), the International Councils of the Tate Gallery in London, and the Museum of Modern Art in New York as well as a member of the Beyeler Foundation, the International Council of the Serpentine Gallery, and Sotheby's International Advisory Board.
 He is an International Ambassador of The Feuerle Collection, based in Berlin.

 In cooperation with LACMA, Berggruen has been making acquisitions intended for the museum.
-In 2006 he purchased the Chris Burden kinetic sculpture Metropolis II and lent it on along-term loan basis to LACMA.
+In 2006 he purchased the Chris Burden kinetic sculpture Metropolis II and lent it on a long-term loan basis to LACMA.

 In 2021, Berggruen signed a preliminary agreement to purchase the Casa dei Tre Oci on the Giudecca island in Venice, with plans to use the space to host symposia, workshops and exhibitions in partnership with major museums.
 In 2022, he also bought the Palazzo Diedo in the Cannaregio district, which is to focus primarily on dedicated artist commissions; the first artist-in-residence is Sterling Ruby.

 Associations and awards

 Berggruen is a member of the Council on Foreign Relations, Director on the Board of the Pacific Council on International Policy, a member of Foro Iberoamericano, a member of the Helena Group, and a member of the Commission on Global Ethics and Citizenship.
 In 2013 he was appointed by Harvard's Center for European Studies as its first non-resident Senior Fellow.
 He was named a member of the Brookings Institution's International Advisory Council and the NYU President's Global Council.
 In 2014 he was named a member of the Leadership Council at Harvard Kennedy School's Center for Public Leadership, a member of Harvard University's Global Advisory Council, and a trustee of the Asia Society.
 He is also a member of the World Economic Forum.

 Berggruen was honored by his alma mater, NYU Stern, at the 2016 Haskins Giving Society Award Dinner for his commitment to business and public service.
 In 2018, he received the Ellis Island Medal of Honor.
+In 2025, he was named an honorary trustee of Peking University.